jjoc/ecidadania-ng/README.md

 Thanks and sorry for the inconvenience.
 But Don't forget ....
 It's DevOps's Area (Highly Flammable bits are Free)

-If you want to participate in this exciting project , or you need any help, send your CV or contact: oscar.carballal@clione.io
+If you want to participate in this exciting project , or need any help, send CV or contact: oscar.carballal@clione.io